thedoggybrad/thesearxng/README.md

 1.)
 Must have 100% uptime record on searx.space<br>
 2.)
 Must have a search, google and initial response time of no longer than approximately 1 second on searx.space.<br>
 3.)
 Must have no error on any categories on searx.space.<br>
 4.)
-Must have an HTML grade of either C, V or F on searx.space.<br>
+Must have an HTML grade of either C, V or F on searx.space.
+This means that the used instances does not use modified javascript files and does not contain any analytics tracking.<br>
 5.)
-Must have a TLS and CSP grade of A+ only, this is for safety of the users.<br>
+Must have a TLS and CSP grade of A+ only.
+This criteria was imposed for the safety of the users.<br>

 ## List of SearXNG Instances utilized
 https://search.inetol.net/<br>